 Toilet learning is not required before children enroll in the center.
 Staff will work with parents to assist with the process when the child is ready.
 When a child is toilet learning, parents should make sure that the clothing worn can be managed independently by the child.
 Parents will supply diapers and wipes for their child.
 Please label diapers and wipe containers with the child's name.
 Parents should check the child's supply of diapers regularly and replenish as needed.
-Staff will record on the Playground app when children need diapers or wipes.
+Staff will record on the Brightwheel app when children are in need of diapers or wipes.